NamanSatish/namansatish.github.io/_projects/homework_3.md

     </div>
 </div>

 We can see that the Russian Roulette from 1 to 4 bounces offers a significant improvement in the quality of the image, as we have a larger range of path lengths we sample from.
 However, the Russian Roulette with 100 bounces does not offer a significant improvement in the quality of the image, as we do not even likely reach the maximum depth of 100 bounces.
-This is because the probability of a ray reaching depth $d$ is $(1 - p_{term})^d$, where $p_{term}$ is the probability of termination, which is 0.35 in our case.
-This means that the probability of a ray reaching depth 100 is $1.95585054 \times 10^{-19}$, which is very low.
+This is because the probability of a ray reaching depth $$ d $$ is $$ (1 - p*{term})^d $$, where $$ p*{term} $$ is the probability of termination, which is 0.35 in our case.
+This means that the probability of a ray reaching depth 100 is $$ 1.95585054 \times 10^{-19} $$, which is very low.

 Finally, we will compare the effect of the number of samples per pixel on the quality of the rendered image.
 We will render the dragon scene with 4 light rays and compare the rendered views with various sample-per-pixel rates: 1, 2, 4, 8, 16, 64, 256, and 1024.